-Surface water and stormwater must be managed within the boundary of the leased area.
+In accordance with JAH lease requirements, surface water and stormwater must be managed within the boundary of the leased area.

-- Manage stormwater on site and prevent flow off-site unless pre-existing stormwater systems already exist and JAH approval has been given; - Monitor the site regularly to ensure that stormwater is being retained and appropriately managed on site; - Prevent waste streams (solid and liquid) from entering stormwater systems (this includes washdown water from cleaning equipment and infrastructure); - Promote the use of dry cleaning methods (brooms, vacuums, absorbent materials) to clean work areas; - Store hazardous materials appropriately and away from stormwater systems; - Report any spills or unauthorised materials entering stormwater systems as incidents; and - Clean up any spills immediately using appropriate methods and materials.
+- Manage stormwater on site and prevent flow offsite unless pre-existing stormwater systems already exist and JAH approval has been given; - Monitor the site regularly to ensure that stormwater is being retained and appropriately managed on site; - Prevent waste streams (solid and liquid) from entering stormwater systems (this includes washdown water from cleaning equipment and infrastructure);

+- Promote the use of dry cleaning methods (brooms, vacuums, absorbent materials) to clean work areas; - Store hazardous materials appropriately and away from stormwater systems; - Report any spills or unauthorised materials entering stormwater systems as incidents; and - Clean up any spills immediately using appropriate methods and materials.